Phantasus (op. 93, 1990)

 The moon shines in her silent harp.

-Arno Holz (1863-1929), the founder and theorist of naturalism, was already pointing towards expressionism in his late phase.
-This applies in particular to his verse poem "Phantasus" (almost 1600 pages), lines of varying length arranged around the vertical centre axis of the page.
+Arno Holz (1863–1929), the founder and theorist of Naturalism, was already pointing towards Expressionism in his later years.
+This is particularly true of his verse work *Phantasus* (almost 1,600 pages), consisting of lines of varying lengths arranged around the vertical centreline of the page.

 The cycle comprises six selected poems, the meaning of which is interpreted musically.
-The guitar often takes on the role of commentator - especially in the third song "See, See, sonnigste See", which represents the dramatic climax of the work.
-The guitar preludes of the first and last song correspond with each other and thus form a kind of formal framework.
-While lyricism predominates in songs 1, 2 and 4, songs 3 and 5 are more dramatic in character.
-In the 6th song, a 36-bar organ point creates a pale moon mood and a restrained finale.
+The guitar often takes on the role of commentator here — particularly in the third song , “See, See, sonnigste See”, which represents the dramatic climax of the work.
+The guitar preludes of the first and last songs correspond with one another, thereby forming a kind of formal framework.
+Whilst the lyrical element predominates in Songs 1, 2 and 4, Songs 3 and 5 are of a more dramatic nature.
+In the sixth song, a 36-bar pedal point creates a pale, moonlit atmosphere and a subdued conclusion.

 The cycle was composed in 1990 at the suggestion of my son Martin, to whom it is also dedicated.